AerisCloud/ansible-role-test/README.md

 ## On test failed

-On test failure, the default is to commit the current state of the container to `failed/{HOSTNAME}:{STAMP}` which can then be manually inspected to determine what could be wrong.
-If this feature is not desired, it is possible to pass the `--no-save-failed` option to the command line to disable it.
+On test failure, it is possible to commit the current state of the container to `failed/{HOSTNAME}:{STAMP}` which can then be manually inspected to determine what could be wrong.
+To enable this feature, one just needs to pass the `--save-failed` option to the command line.

 Saved images can be found by running `docker images` and finding containers whose repository start with `failed/`.
 Once found, one can inspect the container